AriSweedler/vim-notes/README.md

 TODO for Ari: Do I want to absorb the functionality of the bash script into this vim plugin?
 That would make it purer, but just be taking a hammer to as crew ahaha.

-Should I add the bash script to this repo?
+Should I just add the bash script to this repo?
 That's kinda dumb.
 But I like the concept of packaging this...